ricardobranco777/cloudview/README.md

 ```

 **NOTES**:
-  - Use `--output JSON` to dump _all_ available information received from each provider's SDK.
+  - Use `--output JSON` to dump _all_ available information received from each provider.
-  - Remember to set these variables:
+  - Remember to set these environment variables:
     - `GOOGLE_APPLICATION_CREDENTIALS`
     - `AZURE_TENANT_ID`
     - `AZURE_SUBSCRIPTION_ID`